Trying to improve social media engagement? Eye-catching visuals will help to stand out from the crowd on social media.

 Where to share?

-Facebook, Instagram, Twitter and LinkedIn are the top 4.
+Facebook, Instagram, Twitter and LinkedIn are the top four.
 It is a good idea to have a complete profile on each of these as they can show up on Google search when people search for your brand.

 Your social media plan

 The social media plan is about how you’ll get there.
 These are the basic steps to help you boost engagement:

 - Create accounts

 - Set up a calendar (eg. weekly, monthly, yearly)

 - Choose content (include public holidays, special events, new products, industry events)